ivobeerens-nl/blog/content/blog/2017/10/deploy-ovaovf-fails-certificate-error/index.md

   - "vcenter"
   - "VMware"
 author: Ivo Beerens
+url: /2017/10/23/deploy-ovaovf-fails-certificate-error/
 ---

+When trying to deploy an OVA/OVF with the vSphere Web Client the following error is displayed:
 > The operation failed for an undetermined reason.
 Typically this problem occurs due to certificates that the browser does not trust.
 If you are using self-signed or custom certificates, open the URL below in a new browser tab and accept the certificate, then retry the operation.

 [![](images/error-300x174.jpg)](images/error.jpg)